JafarzadeAysel/Turbo_az_Scraping/README.md

 ---

-## 📈 Exploratory Data Analysis (EDA)
+### 3. Exploratory Data Analysis (EDA)
 Performed **comprehensive EDA**, including:
 - **Univariate Analysis**:
-  - Examined distributions & symmetry of numeric features.
+  - Examined distributions and symmetry of numeric features.
   - Visualized using histograms and density plots.
 - **Bivariate Analysis**:
-  - Used **bar plots** & **box plots** to explore relationships between price and categorical variables.
+  - Used **bar plots**, **pie chart** and **box plot** to explore relationships between variables.
-  - Interpreted patterns & trends.
+  - Interpreted patterns and trends.

 ---

-## 🌍 Geospatial Analysis
+### 4. Geospatial Analysis 🌍

-- **Merged** car dataset with region shapefile from Open Data Azerbaijan.
-- Built:
-  - **Choropleth map** showing average car price by region.
-  - **Dynamic Folium map** showing car counts & regional price distribution.
+- To add a geographic dimension to the project, I integrated a dataset from opendata.az containing the administrative boundaries of Azerbaijani regions.
+- Data Integration: Joined the scraped car data with the regional boundary data.
+- Interactive Map: Used folium to build a dynamic choropleth map.
+This map visualizes the average car price and car count per region, providing actionable insights into regional market variations.

 ---

-## 🧩 Feature Engineering
+### 5. Feature Engineering
 Steps included:
 1. Created new derived columns.
 2. Dropped unnecessary columns.